mhatfie/PCI-Assessment-Script/README.md

  Directories
  -------
-  Saved - Directory of Saved Audit Files
+  Saved - Directory of Saved Assessment Files
   tools - Directory of Tools that Are Used